blagoj-pechipajkovski/button_input/README.md

 ### Initialization

 Specify pin, active state, and input type.
-Active state means the state when the button is pressed.
+Active state refers to the state when the button is pressed.

 ```c++
 btn.begin(27, LOW, INPUT_PULLUP);